Find Out How To Care For The Siding On Your Home In Brighton, MI

 Louisiana Pacific Siding Issues

 The major issue with Louisiana Pacific siding is once it starts to deteriorate there’s no going back.
 You’ll have to replace your siding.
 The main cause of this is water collecting on the bottom edges of the boards.
-The water cracks and rots the boards.
+The water cracks and rots the boards, which means you’ll need to get the rotten wood replaced.

 How To Slow Down The Issues

-We recommend a 100% acrylic top of the line paint such as Benjamin Moore Regal or Sherwin Williams Duration.
+We recommend 100% acrylic top-of-the-line paint such as Benjamin Moore Regal or Sherwin Williams Duration.
 Paint helps keep water from getting into and damaging the siding.

 You May Also Like To Read